17 Facilities Manager Interview Questions & Answers

 Share

-A great facilities manager keeps your facility running like a well-oiled machine.
-They juggle everything from facility maintenance and office space optimization to vendor contracts and safety compliance — ensuring operations run smoothly and efficiently.
-Whether it’s reducing energy costs, managing budgets or implementing facility management software, they take a proactive approach to keeping a facility in top shape.
+The right one runs a tighter facility maintenance operation every quarter.
+Whether that involves reducing energy costs, managing budgets or implementing facility management software, they take a proactive approach to keeping a facility in top shape.

-What to Look for in Facilities Manager Candidates
+What to Look for in a Facilities Manager

 Facilities management requires a mix of technical know-how and strong leadership skills.
-That means the right candidate should be comfortable managing work orders, budgets and maintenance teams while also collaborating with vendors, contractors and other departments.
+The best candidates should be comfortable managing work orders, budgets and maintenance teams while also collaborating with vendors, contractors and other departments.
 Since compliance and safety regulations are non-negotiable, attention to detail is also key.

 Technical Knowledge & Experience Questions